Travelling with a baby

 The restaurant setting includes tall beamed ceilings, huge fireplace, arty pictures, huge flowers and candles; the food is equally exquisite and elegant.
 We returned with friends and got a beautiful 3 beds villa on 3 levels, a stunning living and well equipped sleek kitchen, a garden with lavender and sun loungers.
 A Mr and Mrs Smith hotel, Chateau les Merles delivers a wonderful experience to share as a family and/or with friends.

 The kids were overexcited to play and be together, leaving the parents to enjoy the local goodies – wine included.
 The hotel has its own pool and so are the villas – the set up is superb and space is very generous.
-The prices start at Euro300 for the villa per night and a dedicated article will be coming shortly.
+The prices start at Euro300 for the villa per night and in here’s a dedicated article.

 2.Chateau de Villiers Essay – for glamping in a cabin in the woods by a 16th century chateau with vintage features and charm.
 The cabin is ecological, cosy, cute and fitting well a family of 4.
 The chateau is family run and the chalet is literally in the woods – perfect for an authentic glamping experience.

 Breakfast is delivered at your time of choice in cute rattan picnic baskets.
 The kids loved the chalet’s mezzanine and exploring the forest, the games and little books in French as well as the hot chocolate delivered in thermos bottles – a proper adventure!
 Prices begin with Euro160 per night and we will dedicate an article shortly.